6 min read

 Five years ago I ran into Ms. Diane during a Memorial Day ceremony in Carroll Park.
 She was with her mom, who was sick.
 I snapped this picture, printed it out and gave Ms. Diane a framed copy.

-It's a beautiful aspect of living in such a dense, pedestrian centric environment – all these opportunities for human interaction that you don't get when moving around in the bubble of a car.
-Those moments feel uniquely valuable in an era when people are increasingly isolated and interaction is increasingly digital.
-Those moments feel uniquely New York.
+It's a beautiful aspect of living in such a dense, pedestrian centric environment – all these moments of human interaction that you don't get when moving in the bubble of a car.
+Moments that are uniquely valuable in a time when our interactions is increasingly digital.

 The last few weeks we've been running around New York, checking things off our list, and saying our goodbyes.
-These were all taken on our farewell tour.
+These photos were all taken on our farewell tour.